Zarathustra

 (1980: p.
 228) adds that, "Zarathushtra was a 'zaotar', a priest

-"Moreover we must not forget that Zarathushtra was a 'zaotar-',
+p.
+189), "Moreover we must not forget that Zarathushtra was

-a qualification that was not gained without going through a complex,
+a 'zaotar-', a qualification that was not gained without going through

 Here

-in his early childhood, received a strict education, and that on his
+have, in his early childhood, received a strict education, and that

-showing an exceptional talent, he received even further training in
+on his showing an exceptional talent, he received even further training

-the art of composing "wisdom" poetry.
-Such education and training
+in the art of composing "wisdom" poetry.
+Such education

-would clearly have been reserved only for priestly initiates.
+and training would clearly have been reserved only for priestly

 Thus,

-very admission in his Gathas, that he was a 'zaotar', indicates that
+his very admission in his Gathas, that he was a 'zaotar', indicates

 Despite